 Changing the room, not the person: neurodiversity and MSK clinical practice

-MSK practice is full of hidden norms — sensory, cognitive, communicative, relational — that unintentionally privilege neurotypical ways of thinking and interacting.
-For many neurodivergent clients, these norms create barriers long before any hands‑on assessment begins.
+Musculoskeletal (MSK) practice is shaped by a set of often unspoken norms — sensory, cognitive, communicative, and relational — that tend to favour neurotypical ways of thinking and interacting.
+For many neurodivergent clients, these norms can create barriers before any assessment even begins.